-Currently, providers are still using the Service Prioritization Decision Assistance Tool (VI-SPDAT) to assess client vulnerability, prioritize housing, and guide case management.
+Historically, providers have used the Service Prioritization Decision Assistance Tool (VI-SPDAT) to assess client vulnerability, prioritize housing, and guide case management.
 By using this tool, individuals and families with the highest need are offered housing first.
 By providing case management and assisting in the housing search, providers ensure individuals have the ability, resources and tools needed to maintain and live independently.
 We partner with other agencies to provide opportunities and support for clients.
 Providers also monitor a client's housing-related payments to ensure good standing.
 Recently, deficiencies have been made available at the national level surrounding the VI-SPDAT's ability to identify vulnerable populations, especially within minority communities.
-Efforts have been made to identify an alternative or strengthen this assessment tool, but an alternative has not yet been identified for us.
+As a result, ESG funded agencies have been allowed to use other prioritization assessment tools, especially for providers serving individuals suffering from domestic violence.
+Providers must declare how they are assessing vulnerability in individuals served under their formal policies.